 In February 2016, FASB issued ASU No. 2016-02, Leases (Topic 842).
 This ASU requires lessees to recognize assets and liabilities on the statement of financial position for leases with lease terms greater than twelve months.
 The recognition, measurement and presentation of expenses and cash flows arising from a lease by a lessee primarily will depend on its classification as a finance or operating lease.
 This ASU amends current guidance that requires only capital leases to be recognized on the lessee's statement of financial position.
 The ASU will also require additional disclosures on the amount, timing and uncertainty of cash flows arising from leases.
-The ASU will be effective for nonpublic companies for years beginning after December 15, 2019.
+The ASU will be effective for nonpublic companies for years beginning after December 15, 2019; therefore, the Organization will be required to adopt and implement this ASU for the year ending June 30, 2021.